MicrosoftDocs/win32/desktop-src/DirectShow/class-factories-and-factory-templates.md

 ---
-Description: 'This topic describes how to implement a DLL for a DirectShow filter, using the DirectShow Base Classes.' ms.assetid: 'd47980d1-6d0c-4b0d-a875-7b072562944a'
+Description: This topic describes how to implement a DLL for a DirectShow filter, using the DirectShow Base Classes. ms.assetid: d47980d1-6d0c-4b0d-a875-7b072562944a
-title: Class Factories and Factory Templates
+title: Class Factories and Factory Templates ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Class Factories and Factory Templates